spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ## III.
 Circulant Matrix Nuclear Norm Minimization

-Circulant matrices are fundamental in many computational and theoretical aspects of signal processing and machine learning, providing an efficient framework for implementating various algorithms such as circulant matrix nuclear norm minimization.
-By definition, a circulant matrix is a spcial square matrix where which shifts the previous row to the right by one position, with the last entry wrapping around to the first position.
-As we already discussed the circulant matrix above, we will present the circulant matrix nuclear norm, its minimization problem, and applications.
+Circulant matrix is commonly used to many computational and theoretical aspects of signal processing and machine learning, providing an efficient framework for implementating various algorithms such as circulant matrix nuclear norm minimization.
+By definition, a circulant matrix is a special square matrix where which shifts the previous row to the right by one position, with the last entry wrapping around to the first position.
+As we already discussed the circulant matrix above, we will present the circulant matrix nuclear norm, its optimization problem, and applications.

 ### III-A. Definition